smaffer/vgax/README.md

 ## Timers

 This library uses **all the 3 timers** of ATMega328 MCU.
+On ATMega2560 there are more unused timers.

 *TIMER1* and *TIMER2* are configured to generate HSYNC and VSYNC pulses.
 The setup code for these two timers has been [created by Nick Gammon](http://www.gammon.com.au/forum/?id=11608).
 I have only made some modifications to use pin 9 instead of pin 10.
+On ATMega2560 HSYNC and VSYNC are different.

 *TIMER0* is used to fix the interrupt jitter.
 I have modified an assembler trick originally writen by [Charles CNLOHR](https://github.com/cnlohr/avrcraft/tree/master/terminal).